 Provider staff qualifications for each service are described below.
 If a qualification requires a University of North Texas Workplace Inclusion and Sustainable Employment (UNTWISE) credential, additional information can be obtained at Texas Credential Training | Workplace Inclusion & Sustainable Employment.

-Noncredentialed provider staff may provide services to a VR customer only when the Temporary Waiver of Employment Services Credential Standards are followed.
+Noncredentialled provider staff may provide services to a VR customer only when the Temporary Waiver of Employment Services Credential Standards are followed.
 For more information, refer to Chapter 3: Basic Standards, 3.1.6.4 Temporary Waiver of Staff Qualifications.

 16.2.1 Skills Trainer General Qualifications

-Skills trainer qualifications are as follows:
+The following are the qualifications for skills trainers:

-UNTWISE Job Skills Training credential is required.
+A UNTWISE Job Skills Training credential is required.

-AdditionalAn additional UNTWISE Supported Employment credential is preferred.
+An additional UNTWISE Supported Employment credential is preferred.

-High school diploma or GED is required.
+A High school diploma or GED is required.

-Bachelor's degree or at least one year of documented experience working with individuals who have disabilities is preferred.
+A Bachelor's degree or at least one year of documented experience working with individuals with disabilities is preferred.

-16.2.2 Job Placement Trainer General Qualification
+16.2.2 Job Placement Trainer General Qualifications

-Job placement trainer qualifications are as follows:
+The following are the qualifications for job placement trainers:

-UNTWISE Job Placement credential is required.
+A UNTWISE Job Placement credential is required.

-Additional UNTWISE Supported Employment credential is preferred.
+An additional UNTWISE Supported Employment credential is preferred.

-High school diploma or GED is required.
+A High school diploma or GED is required.

-Bachelor's degree or at least one year of documented experience working with individuals who have disabilities is preferred.
+A Bachelor's degree or at least one year of documented experience working with individuals with disabilities is preferred.

 16.3 Project SEARCH Asset Discovery